Curriculum Intent

 Mrs A-L Riedmuller – Curriculum Leader and teacher of French and Spanish.

-Miss T Patrascu – Teacher of Spanish and French
+Miss T Patrascu – Head of Spanish and teacher of Spanish.
+International school co-ordinator.

 Miss J Poisson – Teacher of French and Spanish